 1. Boiling water taps need professional fitting

-These taps sit on the worktop, have to be plumbed in, and the water tanks need to be connected to electricity to work, so it's best to hire a professional fitter to install them.
+Like the best kitchen faucets, these taps sit on the worktop, have to be plumbed in, and the water tanks need to be connected to electricity to work, so it's best to hire a professional fitter to install them.
 Boiling water taps can be retro-fitted into an existing kitchen, but they’re more usually installed as part of a kitchen revamp.
 Fitting costs are sometimes included with the tap so check before you buy.

 2. Not all boiling water taps provide boiling water

 There’s a subtle but distinct difference between boiling water taps and hot water taps: boiling water taps – think Quooker, Franke and Qettle – deliver water at 100ºC; hot water taps deliver water just shy of that.
 As a consumer, you won't notice a difference, but if you're fussy about how hot your morning coffee is, you'll want to check this out.